 - After scuba diving, you should not travel to a high altitude (fly or visit a mountain area etc.) within 12 hours of completing a single dive or 18 hours after multiple dives.
-It is recommended to wait 24 hours, if possible, before doing so.
+The best practice is to wait 24 hours.

 Certified divers will be required to show their certification card or divers logbook.
 If you do not have proof of certification, please get in touch with us before your trip to avoid disappointment on the day.

 Try our simple medical questionnaire to see if you can go diving!